pulumi/pulumi/docs/mupack.md

 * An optional `extends` listing base type(s).
 * An optional informative `description`.
 * An optional set of `properties` and/or `methods`.
+* An optional `sealed` attribute.
+* An optional `abstract` attribute.
+* An optional `record` attribute, indicating that a class is data-only.
+* An optional `interface` attribute, indicating that a class has only pure functions.

 For instance, here is an example of a pure data-only `Person` class: